ArunGautham-Soundarrajan/Cassava_Leaf_Disease_Classification/README.md

 There is still a lot of room for improvement, which im currently working on.

-You can find the project here, https://www.kaggle.com/c/cassava-leaf-disease-classification
+You can find the competition here, https://www.kaggle.com/c/cassava-leaf-disease-classification